Super Gem Fighter Mini Mix: Legacy and re-releases

 A pachinko game released by SANKYO, Fever Street Fighter II, which was released five years after Gem Fighter in Japan only, re-uses most of the sprites for five of the Street Fighter series characters from this game.

 Two mobile-only spin-offs based on this game, Solitier Fighter and Poker Fighter were released for cellphones in 2003 in Japan.
 Also, on Capcom's Japanese mobile phone site "Capcom Party", several cellphone games using the SD characters in the style of this title were distributed.

-Super Gem Fighter Mini Mix was ported to PlayStation 2 as a part of the Street Fighter Alpha-themed compilation title Street Fighter Alpha Anthology in 2006, and also as part of Capcom Fighting Collection to Nintendo Switch, PlayStation 4, Windows, and Xbox One in 2022.
+A revised version of Super Gem Fighter Mini Mix was ported to PlayStation 2 as a part of the Street Fighter Alpha-themed compilation title Street Fighter Alpha Anthology in 2006, and also as part of Capcom Fighting Collection to Nintendo Switch, PlayStation 4, Windows, and Xbox One in 2022.